TimFau/language-learning-app-v2/README.md

 ## Running Project Locally

-Before running the project, please ensure that you have Node.js version 18 or higher installed.
+Before running the project, please ensure that you have Node.js version 22 installed.

 To run the development server:
 ```bash